Starter Homes Initiative

 The initiative will allow first-time buyers to purchase new homes priced up to £250,000, or £450,000 in London, at below market value.

 The majority of the new homes will be built on underused or unviable brownfield land, which the government will release to developers free from planning costs.
 Brownfield land tends to be vacant space that has previously been used for industrial or commercial purposes.

 - If you're thinking about buying your first home, you can get some initial advice about mortgages by contacting Which?
 Mortgage Advisers on 0808 252 7987.

 When will the first starter homes be available?

-If you'd like to know more, you can register your interest in the scheme and receive official updates as they're announced.
+If you'd like to know more about when starter homes are coming to your area, you can register your interest in the scheme and receive official updates as they're announced.